 - Does the route planner offer easy-to-read directions?
 You want to move beyond spreadsheets and ideally provide your drives with an easy-to-read map with driving directions that are up-to-date and clear.

 - Does the software provide live driver tracking?
-This feature is especially valuable to the fleet manager and keeps customers updated when they can expect their delivery or field service visit.
+This feature is precious to the fleet manager and keeps customers updated when they can expect their delivery or field service visit.

 - Does the software optimize routes for the most cost-effective and fuel-efficient options?
-When planning a route with multiple stops, the importance of finding the most cost-effective route becomes more important.
+When planning a route with multiple stops, finding the most cost-effective route becomes more important.
 While Google Maps may work just fine when planning a trip from Point A to Point B, it lacks the sophistication to optimize a multi-stop route.
+You will find the optimization options in route planners like Upper Route Planner, Circuit, SpeedyRoute, and RouteXL.

 Depending on your business, there may be other key features you want to watch for.
 Do some research to determine if there are route planning apps specifically designed to suit your industry’s needs and what features are considered essential for your industry.